Land and Water Conservation Fund (LAWCON)

 History of LAWCON in Minnesota

-From 1965 to 2008, Minnesota has received $69 million from the Land & Water Conservation Fund.
-When adjusted for inflation, this would be approximately $220 million in today's (2008) dollars.
+From 1965 to 2014, Minnesota has received $74 million from the Land & Water Conservation Fund.
 Each grant dollar is matched by an equal amount of state or local funding -- effectively doubling the size of the federal investment.
 The chart shows the largest apportionments came in the 1970's and early 1980's.

-The other half of each apportionment is used to supplement state funding for three grant programs available to local units of government through the DNR's Local Grant Initiatives Program: Outdoor Recreation Grants, Regional Park Grants, and Natural & Scenic Areas Grants.
+The other half of each apportionment is used to supplement state funding for the Outdoor Recreation Grant Program.
 These local government grants have been awarded to counties, cities, and townships throughout the state.
-For a list of the funded sites, see the Parks and Natural Areas Funded by the Land & Water Conservation Fund (LAWCON) and MN Local Grant Programs .
+For a list of the funded sites, see the Grant-funded Parks .
 This list includes not only sites funded by LAWCON but also those that received state recreation grants to local governments.
-Projects funded by these local governments include the Cannon Valley Trail between Cannon Falls and Red Wing, the trails and beaches around Lake Harriet in Minneapolis and the Hormel Nature Center in Austin.

 Minnesota has adopted the LAWCON grant guidelines for the administration of recreation grants to local governments whether they are funded solely by LAWCON or have received some combination of LAWCON and state funds.

-The Department of Natural Resources, Office of Management and Budget Services, is responsible for overseeing the program and is the main liaison between the state and the National Park Service.
-Grant personnel from that office conduct post-completion inspections of each LAWCON-funded site every five years to ensure the terms of the grant agreements are being followed.
+The Department of Natural Resources, Division of Parks and Trails, is responsible for overseeing the program and is the main liaison between the state and the National Park Service.
+Grant personnel from the division conduct post-completion inspections of each LAWCON-funded site every five years to ensure the terms of the grant agreements are being followed.
 Any changes to assisted sites must be approved in advance.
 Please contact the Grants Manager for your area with any questions or concerns.